 Don't leave your devices on standby (though it's not the problem it used to be)

 Switching off your devices is better than leaving them on standby, of course, as otherwise you're using energy for something you're not making use of.
 But it's nowhere near the problem it once was.

-The Energy Saving Trust says you can save £40 a year by switching devices off standby, while British Gas says it could be £110 a year, but we reckon either figure is a bit overblown.
+The Energy Saving Trust says you can save £28 a year by switching devices off standby, while British Gas says it could be £77 a year, but we reckon either figure is a bit overblown.
 It's EU law that TVs and other devices made since 2013 can't use more than 0.5 watts in standby mode.
 To show the scale of it, a TV watched four hours a day and left on standby the rest of the time would cost £1.24 a year for the time it's on standby.